Have you ever felt overwhelmed at the prospect of writing a social media proposal?

 It's like choosing a destination for a road trip.
 Where do we want to go?
 Is it to increase sales?
 Grow your audience?
 Strengthen your brand identity?
 Having a clear goal and some objectives will help you create the right strategy.

 This is where you need to be specific.
 General, vague goals are not enough.
 You need clear, measurable goals that are realistic and relevant.
 Goals you can pursue and achieve within a specific time frame.
-Remember, these metrics provide you with tangible proof of your proposal's success later, too.
+Create a social media content calendar detailing posting schedules and the type of content you will be focusing on so that clients know exactly what they can expect.

 3. Research the client's target audience